BezPowell/csvrender/README.md

 ```

 ## How it Works
-Rows from a CSV are rendered using the [Tera templating engine](https://keats.github.io/tera/), which is similar to other templating engines such as Jinja.
+Rows from a CSV are rendered using the [Tera templating engine](https://keats.github.io/tera/), which is similar to other templating engines such as Jinja or mustache.
 Each column in the row is made available to the templating engine as a variable, which can be inserted as normal, or used for conditional logic.
 The same variables can also be used in the `--output-path` filename using the [Rust string formatting rules](https://doc.rust-lang.org/std/fmt/).

 Look in the tests folder to see more details of how the process works.

+### Available Template Filters
+In addition to the full range of [built-in Tera filters](https://keats.github.io/tera/docs/#built-in-filters), `csvreader` also supports the following:

+#### markdown
+Converts HTML to markdown.

+Example: `{{ value | markdown }}`

+If value is `<h1>Hello World!</h1>`, the output will be `# Hello World!`.

-## Example usage: Converting WordPress to Zola
+## Example Usage: Converting WordPress to Zola
 Given a CSV of WordPress posts, an example usage might be.
 ```
 csvrender --output-path "content/posts/{{post_name}}.md" --file-template "post.md" posts.csv